pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Data

-To demonstrate how the filter can be used, we'll query against the following dataset.
-Those familiar with Palo Alto firewalls will recognise the data as a modified version of the `stdout` result of an application content update query.
+Those familiar with Palo Alto firewalls will recognise a modified version of an application content update query.
+This result dataset will be used to demonstrate how to manipulate JSON data using the `json_query` filter.

 ```
 response: